 Don’t fight forces, use them.
 Don’t try to change human nature, change the tools people use.

 While there are many other examples of polymaths and brilliant geniuses throughout history, the ideas and inventions of these 7 people are extremely influential in the world today.

-Are there are other polymaths who you think have a had similar influence in the world today?
+Are there other polymaths who you think have had a similar influence in the world today?

 Feel free to share them in the comments.